Rahul2360/Readable/README.md

 You can run this app by installing npm in your machine.
 There are the methods for this
 1. First clone or download the repository on your local machine
-2. Download one more repository named readble starter from the link [server](https://github.com/udacity/reactnd-project-readable-starter)
+2. Download one more repository named readable starter from the link [server](https://github.com/udacity/reactnd-project-readable-starter)
 3. Run the command ```npm install``` on your terminal . you can further read about in the beloww section about npml
 4. After installing the npm in your machine open the command prompt and type ```npm start```